Inkscape vs Affinity Designer (2026): Free vs Paid Vector Editor

 Inkscape

-- Completely free — always
+- Completely free — forever, open source

-- Runs on Linux, Windows, Mac
+- Runs on Linux, Windows, and Mac

 - Dated UI compared to modern tools